bentodev/bentolang/docs/bento in a nutshell.md

      Hello, world.
 I repeat, Hello, world.
 ```

-In the above example, hello is referenced by two constructions in the same scope.
-When Bento encounters the first, it looks up the definition for hello and instantiates it.
+In the above example, ```hello``` is referenced by two constructions in the same scope.
+When Bento encounters the first, it looks up the definition for ```hello`` and instantiates it.
 It also saves the generated data in a local cache associated with the current scope.
-When Bento encounters the second construction of hello, it retrieves the cached data rather than regenerating it.
+When Bento encounters the second construction of ```hello```, it retrieves the cached data rather than regenerating it.
 In this way, child definitions can act in effect as local variables for the parent's implementation.

 However, this may not always be desirable.
-For example, suppose the programmer in the above example wishes for hello to behave differently if no name is passed to it:
+For example, suppose the programmer in the above example wishes for ```hello``` to behave differently if no name is passed to it:
 ```
     say_hello [=
         hello(nm) [=